 - Desire permanent and immediate results

 This procedure is not ideal for patients who may not be satisfied with a possibly noticeable scar; have infections that affect the area of the mouth (such as herpes); smoke and are unwilling to quit pre- and post-surgery; or suffer from lupus, diabetes, or diseases that prevent their blood from clotting properly.
-In addition, an Upper Lip Lift does not correct birth defects and is not a form of reconstructive surgery.
+In addition, a Lip Lift does not correct birth defects and is not a form of reconstructive surgery.

 WHAT DOES THE LIP LIFT PROCEDURE ENTAIL?

-The goal of the Upper Lip Lift is to evert the vermilion and produce the effect of a “rolled-out lip” by shortening an upper lip that is excessive in length (longer than the ideal length of 10mm to 20mm from the top of the vermilion to the bottom of the philtrum), thereby changing the shape of the upper lip and moving it to a more favorable position.
+The goal of the Lip Lift is to evert the vermilion and produce the effect of a “rolled-out lip” by shortening an upper lip that is excessive in length (longer than the ideal length of 10mm to 20mm from the top of the vermilion to the bottom of the philtrum), thereby changing the shape of the upper lip and moving it to a more favorable position.

 A minimally invasive, outpatient surgical procedure, the Lip Lift provides the appearance of fuller, younger-looking lips, with greater tooth show while the lips are animated or in repose.

-The Upper Lip Lift procedure is performed in about 30 to 60 minutes under general anesthesia using classic techniques such as the bull’s horn or gull wing lip lift.
+The upper Lip Lift procedure is performed in about 30 to 60 minutes under general anesthesia using classic techniques such as the bull’s horn or gull wing lip lift.
 During surgery, Dr. Salama creates a small incision at the crux of the nose and lip, cutting off the excess skin and lifting the lip to correct sagging and droopiness while enhancing Cupid’s bow.

 WHAT IS UPPER LIP LIFT RECOVERY LIKE?